-Guided bone regeneration in maxillary sinus augmentation has been performed using a number of grafting materials, including autologous bone grafts, allografts and xenografts[106].
-An earlier meta-analysis published in 1998 found that the survival rates of implants placed in grafted maxillary sinuses did not depend on whether autologous, allogenic or alloplastic grafts were used[107].
-However, when focusing on the total bone volume, another meta-analysis published in 2010 concluded that autologous bone should still be considered the gold standard in maxillary sinus augmentation surgery[108].
+GBR-MSA has been performed using a number of grafting materials, including autologous bone grafts, allografts, and xenografts[106].
+An earlier meta-analysis published in 1998 found that the survival rates of implants placed in grafted maxillary sinuses did not depend on whether autologous, allogeneic, or alloplastic grafts were used[107].
+However, when focusing on the total bone volume, another meta-analysis published in 2010 concluded that autologous bone should still be considered the gold standard in MSA surgery[108].
 On the other hand, the latter study stated that the consequence of the total bone volume for implant survival is still unknown[108].
-A recent meta-analysis based on 16 original studies found that the implant survival rate was 99.6% when a biomaterial was used during surgery, compared to 96.0% when no graft material was used (the follow-up period was 48 to 60 mo in this study)[109].
-However, these data should be handled cautiously because only two studies in this meta-analysis were performed with autologous bone grafts, and in 10 out of the 16 included studies (6 out of the 7 studies without interpositional graft material) the average preoperative bone height was more than 5 mm, which represents Class C according to[32] and does not resemble the situation addressed in the present study.
-We used the Puros Cancellous Particulate Allograft (Zimmer Biomet Dental) because it fulfills all of the following criteria that are considered essential for an OIS in the literature (reviewed in[110]: volume stability of at least four months after implantation, full biocompatibility and resorbability, and possibility for loading with stem cells and growth factors.
+A recent meta-analysis based on 16 original studies found that the implant survival rate was 99.6% when a biomaterial was used during surgery compared to 96.0% when no graft material was used (the follow-up period was 48 to 60 mo in this study)[109].
+However, these data should be handled cautiously because only two studies in this meta-analysis were performed with autologous bone grafts, and in 10 out of the 16 included studies (six out of seven studies without interpositional graft material) the average preoperative bone height was more than 5 mm, which represents Class C according to[32] and does not resemble the situation addressed in the present study.
+We used the Puros Cancellous Particulate Allograft (Zimmer Biomet Dental) because it fulfills all of the following criteria that are considered essential for an OIS in the literature (reviewed in[110]: volume stability of at least 4 mo after implantation, full biocompatibility and resorbability, and possibility for loading with stem cells and growth factors.